TrueSparrowSystems/prompt-eval-fe/README.md

 Follow the instructions below for installation:

 1. Install all the dependencies required for the project by running the following command

 ```
 npm install
 ```

-2. Go to the project directory and copy the contents of `.env` file in your project directory.
+2. Go to the project directory and copy the contents of `.env.sample` file in `.env` file and add the values for all env variables.

 ```sh { language=sh }
 cd prompt-eval-fe